 - The high-backed design gives excellent lumbar support that reaches up to your head and neck.
 Some recliners only have a mid-backed design that lacks the full support of units like Yandel, but our testers are still divided on their preference.
 Some note that high-backs give better support, while some say they feel uncomfortable with them.

 - The design of this unit is built with durability in mind.
 For one, the corner-block frames make the seat more durable.
 These frames will prevent the wooden planks from snapping apart.
-On top of that, the chair comes reinforced, so you can enjoy this recliner for a long time.
+On top of that, the chair comes reinforced, so you can enjoy this model for a long time.
 One of our testers actually has this model in their home, and it still feels brand new after two years of purchase.

 - With just a button touch, you can comfortably recline this seat compared to your conventional recliner.
 The remote control allows you to quickly transform a stylish couch into a comfortable recliner where you can rest your whole body.
 However, keep in mind that there’s no backup power, so you need to maintain it if you want to use this feature.
 You can’t recline (or un-recline) this seat without any power, so it’s a necessity.

 Summary: The Yandel Power Recliner makes a good fit for individuals who dislike manually reclining and un-reclining their seats.
 It’s durable, comfortable, and features a simple design that will look good in most homes.

 6. Homelegance Center Hill – Good Bonded Leather Glider